adobe/trustmark/python/README.md

 #### Payload encoding

 The raw 100 bits break down into D+E+V=100 bits, where D is the protect payload (e.g. 61) and E are the error correction parity bits (e.g. 35) and V are the version bits (always 4).
-The version bits comprise 2 reserved (unused) bits, and 2 bits encoding an integer in range 0-3 which indicate the trustmark data schema in use.
+The version bits comprise 2 reserved (unused) bits, and 2 bits encoding an integer in range 0-3 which indicate the trustmark data schema in use (see `python/datalayer.py` for the numeric codes).

 ### Usage with C2PA